I just started driving. I don't know why. Boredom, I guess.

 "I'm not frightened," I lied.

 "Well, good for you," replied an elderly man who'd wandered to within earshot.
-"Too many people are frightened these days; with crime the way it is, and all.
+"Too many people are frightened these days; with crime the way it is.
 But I ask you, what good does it do ya to be frightened?"

 "What?"
 I asked blankly.